 - They are interested in “indicators of success,” whether academic, professional, or both.

-- Visit the schools that interest you and meet not only with admissions staff but with current students like you, so you can get a real feel for what it’s like from someone who is in your shoes.
+- Visit the schools that interest you and meet not only with admissions staff but with current students like you.
+That way you can get a real feel for what it’s like from someone who is in your shoes.

-I’ll add to all this what I got from my discussions with all of the admissions folks I spoke with, and that’s that they are a very friendly and helpful bunch.
-Remember, they aren’t just gatekeepers intent on keeping the wrong folks out (although that is, of course, part of the job); they are recruiters, looking to fill their schools with a group of great and diverse people like you who will enhance each others’ experience and enrich the school.
+I’ll add to all this what I got from my discussions with all of the admissions folks I spoke with.
+They are a very friendly and helpful bunch.
+Remember, they aren’t just gatekeepers intent on keeping the wrong folks out (although that is, of course, part of the job).
+They are recruiters, looking to fill their schools with a group of great and diverse people like you who will enhance each others’ experience and enrich the school.
 Call them!
 Ask questions, like I did, without fear or doubt.
 Talk to them like the professionals you and they are.

 That’s it, gang!
 As us old guys like to say, now go out there and win one for the Gipper!